yangzhao1230/ProtDETR/README.md

 # ProtDETR

 ProtDETR is a novel framework designed for the classification of multifunctional enzymes.
-This README provides detailed instructions on setting up the environment, preparing data, and running training commands for both enzyme types.
+This README provides detailed instructions on setting up the environment, preparing data, and running commands.

 ## Environment Requirements